Korah: Cause of revolt

-According to the Rabbis, the main cause of Korah's revolt was the nomination of Elizaphan, son of Uzziel, as prince over the Kohathites, Korah arguing thus: "Kohath had four sons.
+According to the Rabbis, the main cause of Korah's revolt was the nomination of Elizaphan, son of Uzziel, as prince over the Kohathites, Korah argues thus: "Kohath had four sons.
 The two sons of Amram, Kohath's eldest son, took for themselves the kingdom and the priesthood.
-Now, as I am the son of Kohath's second son, I should be made prince over the Kohathites; however Moses gave that office to Elizaphan, the son of Kohath's youngest son".
+Now, as I am the son of Kohath's second son, I should be made prince over the Kohathites; however, Moses gave that office to Elizaphan, the son of Kohath's youngest son".

 Korah asked Moses the following questions: "Does a tallit made entirely of tekhelet need fringes?"
 To Moses' affirmative answer, Korah objected: "The blue color of the ṭallit does not make it ritually correct, yet according to your statement four blue threads do so".
 "Does a house filled with the books of the Law need a mezuzah?"
 Moses replied that it did; whereupon Korah said: "The presence of the whole Torah, which contains 175 chapters, does not make a house fit for habitation, yet you say that one chapter of it does so.
 It is not from God that you have received these commandments; you have invented them yourself."
 He then assembled 250 men, chiefs of the Sanhedrin, and, having clad them in tallitot of blue wool, but without fringes, prepared for them a banquet.
 Aaron's sons came for the priestly share, but Korah and his people refused to give the prescribed portions to them, saying that it was not God but Moses who commanded those things.
 Moses, having been informed of these proceedings, went to the house of Korah to effect a reconciliation, but the latter and his 250 followers rose up against him.

-Korah consulted also his wife, who encouraged him in the revolt, saying: "See what Moses has done.
+Korah also consulted his wife, who encouraged him in the revolt, saying, "See what Moses has done.
 He has proclaimed himself king; he has made his brother high priest, and his brother's sons priests; moreover, he has made you shave all your hair in order to disfigure you."
 Korah answered: "But he has done the same to his own sons."
-His wife replied: "Moses hated you so much that he was ready to do evil to his own children provided the same evil would overtake you".
+His wife replied: "Moses hated you so much that he was ready to do evil to his own children, provided the same evil would overtake you".

-Modern Jewish reform and secular interpretations of the Korah revolt supply new causes for the revolt to reflect new agendas and concerns of the authors.
+Modern Jewish Reform and secular interpretations of the Korah revolt supply new causes for the revolt to reflect new agendas and concerns of the authors.